How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links feature is not visible when you log into your WP admin area, you can add this feature by installing a plugin.
-In this tutorial, you will learn how to add and manage links on your sidebar using plugins.
+If the Links item is not displayed when you log into your WordPress admin area, you can add it by installing a plugin.
+In this tutorial, you will learn how to add and manage blogroll links on your site’s sidebar using WordPress plugins.

 Link Manager